yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-automation/managed-cli.md

 - powershell
 - zsh

-Further instructions on how to enable autocomplete for the respective shells are available in the [AutoComplete page](../managed-cli-autocomplete/).
+For instructions on how to enable autocomplete for the respective shells, refer to [Configure autocompletion](../managed-cli-autocomplete/).

 ## Syntax